 The plant goes dormant during the cold winter months, so don’t expect a lot of growth to happen around this time.
 Its true growing season is during the spring and summer months.

 The Mammillaria hahniana requires well-draining, porous soil whether it is grown outdoors or indoors.
-I use a standard cactus mix combined with perlite for extra drainage.
+What I normally do is I use a standard cactus mix combined with perlite for extra drainage.
 I eyeball it to about 1:1 solution of cactus mix and perlite.
-You can also use a sandy mixture or coarse sand and cactus mix (1:1 solution).
+You can also use a sandy mixture of coarse sand and cactus mix (1:1 solution).
 Or you can use a combination of these three materials (1:1:1 solution of cactus mix, perlite and coarse sand) for a porous soil mixture.

 To find these materials online, check out my resource page for soil recommendations.